Applications for the 2021 Travel awards will open on Wednesday 27 January

 Further information about YuStart can be found on the finances and funding webpage (YuStart tab).

-We are grateful to Santander Universities for generously funding the International Connections Awards.
+We are grateful to Santander Universities for generously funding the Travel Awards.
 Over 1,020 universities in 17 countries are members of the Santander Universities network.
 At York, Santander Universities provides funding for international travel, internships, student enterprise and masters scholarships.
 For more information about Santander at York, please contact Emily Souter, firstname.lastname@example.org

 Thank you to the following donors whose generousity allows the Centre for Global Programmes to offer Travel Bursaries.